 Prioritising working people over those who are more vulnerable in the allocation of council housing may seem like a quick political win for a struggling leadership.
 But it’s hard to believe that Mr Miliband will have the stomach for the consequences of this policy as vulnerable families find themselves homeless.
 Social housing is an important part of the housing mix but it is not the answer to the housing needs of ordinary working families.

 Boris Johnson is right to focus instead on securing private investment to build new homes for rent in the private sector.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.